 Entitled The F Word: Stories of Forgiveness, the exhibition draws together voices from South Africa, America, Israel, Palestine, Northern Ireland and England to examine forgiveness as a healing process on a journey of hope.

-which uses real stories of victims and perpetrators to explore concepts of forgiveness.
+The exhibition also on permanent display in several countries around the world has been devised by The Forgiveness Project which uses real stories of victims and perpetrators to explore concepts of forgiveness.
 It also encourages people to consider alternatives to resentment, retaliation and revenge.

 Revd Dan Tyndall,Vicar of St Mary Redcliffe says, "This exhibition of personal testimonies and portraits has provided insight and inspiration to people all over the world, from prisons to schools and from faith communities to corporate institutions."